Electoral history of Dan Quayle: 1986

 In 1986, Quayle sought reelection, facing Democratic challenger Jill Long.
 Pundits believed Quayle would easily win reelection.
 Additionally, Long struggled to fund her campaign, raising just over $100,000 to Quayle's $2,200,000.
 A debate between the pair was held on September 7, 1986.
 On election day, Quayle was re-elected in a landslide.

-Due to his and then-Vice President George H.W.
+Due to his and Vice President George H.W.
 Bush's victory in the 1988 presidential election, Quayle resigned from the Senate.
-Republican Representative Dan Coats of Indiana's 4th congressional district was appointed to fill the vacancy.
+Republican representative Dan Coats of Indiana's 4th congressional district was appointed to fill the vacancy.
 Coats ran for reelection in the 1990 special election in Indiana, winning the remainder of Quayle's term.